*Post updated July 2021*

-Get a list of local businesses near to your site, and see what history you can find out about them.
+Get a list of local businesses near to your site, and see what historical facts you can find out about them.
 For instance, is there a shoe shop that’s been there for generations and is still run by the same family?
 Is the estate agent in the office of a local dignitary?
 Is the street where the florist is formerly known as being full of butcher shops?

 Link up with them to create a virtual treasure trail around your town, which visitors can do in real life once lockdown is over.
 You can provide them with some interesting facts, and they may have paperwork or photos you’ve never seen.
 Encourage them to come up with some kind of offer for your visitors, and work with you and each other to promote what they do.

-Offer Visitor Incentives
+5. Offer Visitor Incentives at Your Heritage Site

 Bonus Tip: Small Business Saturday